The reference curve

 When measuring tree rings, you will now and then be fooled by rings which go into each other and look like one ring, especially if you find trees from poor, dry soil or cliffs.
 But working with newly cut trees means that you have the answer book!
 You know that all your samples should match together.
 That situation is a good teacher!
 And this way you also get accustomed to deviations between trees.

 Another thing to remember when doing the measurements is making mean values.
-Using several radii from the same log makes your data more representative for the log as a whole.
+Using several radii from the same tree makes your data more representative for the tree as a whole.
 This makes your data easier to match against other ring width data series.
-For a way to build mean values, see the lesson "Fitting curves together" in Using CDendro.

 Extending the reference curve with old living trees